 Other Tasks in the Organic Garden in December

 - Create winter arrangements in windowboxes or containers using cut evergreens, pine cones, and other materials from the landscape.
 Wrap ceramic containers that spend the winter outside in bubble wrap and burlap to protect them from cracking.

 - Cover newly planted or especially tender plants with winter mulch once they go dormant.
-Applied once the ground is cold, winter mulch helps keep the ground frozen and prevents the freeze-thaw cycle from heaving plants out of the ground.
-It also discourages the plant from budding during an unseasonable warm spell.
+Applied once the ground is cold, winter mulch helps keep the ground frozen, stops plants from heaving out of the ground, and discourages plants’ budding during unseasonable warm spells.
 We use chipped leaves for winter mulch, but straw also works.

 - Order new seed catalogs.